What is a TTL computer?

 How much does the kit cost?

-Our official selling price is 160 euro, but we have an introduction offer at 149.50 euro.
-This excludes shipping costs, and possible PayPal charges if you live outside the Europe where bank transfer can be rather expensive.
+We have an introduction offer at 149.50 euro.
+This excludes shipping costs, and possible PayPal charges if you live outside the Europe, where bank transfer can be rather expensive.
 We are willing to accept Bitcoin as payment to avoid those charges.

 How can I get one?